juanmaroni/practice-langs/README.md

-# advent-of-code-2020
+# Advent of Code 2020

-Exercises of Advent of Code 2020
+I will try to do them while learning some Rust.